Continuous Optimization Problems

 Pow function implementation for optimization problems.

-The Pow function is widely used for testing optimization algorithms.
-The function is usually evaluated on the hypercube x_i ∈ [-5.0, 15.0].
+The Pow function is typically used for testing optimization algorithms.
+It is evaluated on the hypercube x_i ∈ [-5.0, 15.0] with the goal of reaching the global minimum at f(5, 7, 9, 3, 2) = 0.

 f(x: list) float[source]